“Between Eternity and the thirty-one persons aboard, a one-inch envelope of metal and four man-made engines…”

 These last two were well-received by the critics at the time, but really, it’s even more than ordinarily Cliché City.
 We forgive them, however, because of a short coffee-related exchange of dialogue between “Bernice and Maurice” that (we realise with glee) was the inspiration for the two coffee-drinking kids in Flying High!…though alas, Miss Willouby does not go on to compare her black coffee to anything else.

 Otherwise, the most important passengers are the happy Burton family, which includes – ulp! – an infant-in-arms and – ulp!! – a dog in the cargo hold.
-We first meet them when Teddy, having broken away from his parents, is hanging over a fence watching the luggage being loaded, and is reassured about Wilbur by co-pilot John Smithback.
+We first meet them when Teddy, having broken away from his parents, is hanging over a fence watching the luggage being loaded, and is reassured about Wilbur the dog by co-pilot John Smithback.

 At the same time we discover that, as if a dog in the cargo hold isn’t bad enough, Wilbur is travelling in company with a dozen small wood-and-wire cages containing – ULP!!!! – budgerigars, presumably standing in for Flight #6’s doomed canaries.